AWS Achieves 28% Revenue Growth Amid Rising Capital Expenditures

 The Context

-• AWS revenue growth of 28% YoY is the highest in over three years.
+- AWS revenue growth is the fastest in over three years.

 Takeaway

-Amazon's ongoing investment in AWS suggests a commitment to maintaining its competitive edge in the cloud market.
+Amazon's continued investment in AWS suggests a commitment to maintaining its competitive edge in the cloud sector.

 Amazon’s cloud business is surging — and so is its capital spending